Shere: Economy, demography and housing

 Within the civil parish are shops, four village halls, and three post offices.
 Many walks radiate from the village, including a streamside walk, parts of the North Downs Way and the Pilgrims' Way.
 In the village are Millstream Press, a book publisher named after the Tillingbourne, a textiles-cum-boutique and Surrey Hills Brewery.

-The United Kingdom Census 2011 considered the village as four relevant output layers, approximately a third of the ward Shere, the latter being used for elections to Guildford Borough Council.
+The 2011 United Kingdom census classified the village as four relevant output layers, approximately a third of the ward Shere, the latter being used for elections to Guildford Borough Council.
 All parts featured their single largest proportion of housing as either semi-detached or single-family homes and most of these with gardens.

 In all 439 households (in slightly fewer homes) make up the village including its scattered farms and cottages.
 The census boundaries drawn exclude central and eastern Burrows Cross due to is proximity to slightly larger hamlet Gomshall, being contiguous and due south Burrows Cross had census overlap of its output areas (E00155528 and E00155529) and was included within Gomshall.

 The proportion of households in three divisions of Shere who owned their home outright was at least 5% above the national average, in the fourth division this was 3% below, a central area including one of the two conservation area thoroughfares.
 The proportion of residents who owned their home with a loan was between 2.8% and 11.3% lower than the national average.
 The census shows that overall, Shere has a lower proportion than average of rented residential property and of social housing relative to the Surrey and national averages.